dan-segal/keyword-classification/README.md

 ## Identifying concepts ##

-This script *(nlu_concept-extraction_sample.py)* extracts Concepts from a list of HTML pages using Watson Natural Language Understanding (NLU).
+The script *(nlu_concept-extraction_sample.py)* extracts Concepts from a list of HTML pages using Watson Natural Language Understanding (NLU).

 The input file should be in CSV with a minimum of two columns.
 The column headers should include URL (for the URL of the page) and Keyword (for the search keyword that is associated with a URL).